Tunisian campaign: Battle of Kasserine Pass

+General Vittorio Ambrosio, the new Chief of the Comando Supremo plans to send 10,000 German troops to Tunis, but the decision was never made due to the lack of Italian naval resources.
+Aside from Kesselring's unfulfilled promises.
+Ambrosio knew that even with the German support, the Italian defence would be unable to sustain.

 After further discussion, the Comando Supremo issued orders on 19 February for Rommel to attack through the Kasserine and Sbiba passes toward Thala and Le Kef to threaten First Army's flank.
 Rommel's original proposal was for a limited but concentrated attack through Kasserine to confront II Corps' strength at Tébessa and gain vital supplies from the US dumps there.
 Although he was to have 10th and 21st Panzer Divisions transferred to his command, Rommel was concerned that the new plan would dilute his force concentration and expose his flanks to threat.